LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Related Work

 \section{Related Work}

-\textbf{Instruction tuning LLMs.} Instruction tuning of Large Language Models (LLMs) has become a thriving research area in Natural Language Processing (NLP), aiming to enable zero-shot generalization on unseen tasks \cite{zhong2021adapting,ouyang2022training,wei2022finetuned}.
-This involves fine-tuning LMs to perform diverse tasks by following a set of instructions, making the task source an essential component of instruction tuning \cite{longpre2023flan}.
+\textbf{Instruction tuning LLMs.} Instruction-tuning of Large Language Models (LLMs) has become a thriving research area in Natural Language Processing (NLP), aiming to enable zero-shot generalization on unseen tasks \cite{zhong2021adapting,ouyang2022training,wei2022finetuned}.
+This involves fine-tuning LLMs to perform diverse tasks by following a set of instructions, making the task source an essential component of instruction tuning \cite{longpre2023flan}.
 Most existing instruction tuning methods rely heavily on human-crowdsourced tasks or model-generated tasks.
 Human-crowdsourced tasks originate from a variety of sources, such as T0 \cite{sanh2022multitask}, FLAN \cite{wei2022finetuned}, and NaturalInstructions \cite{mishra-etal-2022-cross}.
 These tasks, although high-quality, rely on substantial human effort and are often limited in quantity.
-In contrast, model-generated tasks involve leveraging a powerful LM, such as GPT-3 and GPT-4, to generate a diverse set of instructions, task inputs, and task outputs based on a seed set \cite{wang2022selfinstruct,peng2023instruction}.

-Our work is distinct as it seeks to leverage GPT-4's chain-of-thought reasoning capabilities in instruction tuning.
+In contrast, model-generated tasks involve leveraging a powerful language model, such as GPT-3 and GPT-4, to generate a diverse set of instructions, task inputs, and task outputs based on a seed set \cite{wang2022selfinstruct,peng2023instruction}.
+We seek to leverage GPT-4's chain-of-thought reasoning capabilities in instruction tuning.
 By introducing the LogiCoT dataset and incorporating symbolic tasks, we aim to advance the quality and scalability of instruction-following data and thereby enhance the overall performance of instruction-tuned LLMs.

+PINTO \cite{wang2023pinto} offers a two-fold approach to elucidate the reasoning process of large language models (LMs).
+The core innovation lies in its prompt-based learning combined with counterfactual regularization to ensure faithfulness in the reasoning over generated rationales.
+While PINTO excels in achieving superior performance across in-distribution and out-of-distribution test sets and ensuring that rationales are faithful, its primary motivation is different from LogiCoT.
+Whereas PINTO emphasizes rationale transparency and faithfulness, LogiCoT is geared towards using logic-related chain-of-thought data to achieve advanced logical reasoning skills.

+Teaching small language models to reason is another research direction \cite{magister2023teaching,li-etal-2023-symbolic,hsieh2023distilling} that underscores the significance of knowledge distillation in porting reasoning capabilities from mammoth models to their relatively compact counterparts.
+Central to this approach is the fine-tuning of smaller models on the chain-of-thought rationales spawned by larger models.
+Such a strategy has demonstrated marked improvements in various reasoning datasets.
+Yet, this is where LogiCoT diverges.
+Our approach uniquely employs logical reasoning rationales and capitalizes on the generative prowess of GPT-4.

+In essence, while the broader arena is populated with innovative methodologies aiming to amplify the reasoning prowess of LMs, LogiCoT distinguishes itself by synergizing logical reasoning with the generative might of GPT-4, setting a precedent in logical reasoning tasks.